archit-garg12/Indexer/README.txt

     This module parses through the json object in the DEV folder, returning an etree.root object to parse through in Html_reader.py.

+report.txt:

+    Report of all the good and bad queries